Capstone-AutoML/AutoML_Capstone/documentation/source/distillation.md

 ## Model Architecture Considerations

--**Student Model:** YOLOv8n (lightweight and fast) -**Teacher Model:** Larger YOLOv8 variant (e.g., `m`, `l`, or `x`) -**Freezing:** You may freeze early layers of the student backbone to focus learning on the head.
+- **Student Model:** YOLOv8n (lightweight and fast)
+- **Teacher Model:** Larger YOLOv8 variant (e.g., `m`, `l`, or `x`)
+- **Freezing:** You may freeze early layers of the student backbone to focus learning on the head.
 This is because the backbone is already pretrained features that are useful for the student to learn from.
--**Anchor points, feature map resolution:** Kept consistent between student and teacher for compatibility -**Class count:** Configured for 5 wildfire-specific classes instead of COCO's 80 classes
+- **Anchor points, feature map resolution:** Kept consistent between student and teacher for compatibility
+- **Class count:** Configured for 5 wildfire-specific classes instead of COCO's 80 classes

 ## Training Stability Features

--**Gradient Clipping (10.0):** Prevents instability from large gradients -**Monitoring for NaNs/Infs:** Training loop skips if numerical instability is detected -**Loss logging per batch/epoch:** Helps isolate spikes or anomalies in distillation loss -**Temperature scaling:** Avoids overly confident logits that could destabilize KL divergence -**Model copying for validation:** Prevents training mode conflicts during validation -**Best model state tracking:** Maintains the best performing model throughout training
+- **Gradient Clipping (10.0):** Prevents instability from large gradients
+- **Monitoring for NaNs/Infs:** Training loop skips if numerical instability is detected
+- **Loss logging per batch/epoch:** Helps isolate spikes or anomalies in distillation loss
+- **Temperature scaling:** Avoids overly confident logits that could destabilize KL divergence
+- **Model copying for validation:** Prevents training mode conflicts during validation
+- **Best model state tracking:** Maintains the best performing model throughout training

 ## Final Remarks